ronaldsheaks/OSU-AI-Bootcamp-Group-Project-1-Group-4/README.md

 Called the Census API to retrieve American Community Survey (ACS) 5-Year Estimates for Educational Attainment, 2020 at Census Tract level, for Ohio, and put the .csv in the Resources Folder.

+Monday, July 15th, 2024-
+Downloaded Total Population data, merged that with the Educational Attainment Data, then concatenated that data output with the corresponding key/shell headers.
+Filtered Ohio Whole Foods Market Locations, made a map of the points, and exported a shapefile.